vinay-singh27/kaggle/README.md

 # kaggle
-Repository containing notebooks created for kaggle competitions completed by me for learning
+Repository containing notebooks created for kaggle competition for learning